-Activity / issue Action required Responsible party Frequency General: noisy activities Institute noise control measures throughout the construction phase for all applicable activities, including the construction times. •For mobile equipment noise, -select vehicle routes carefully by means of internalising the roads •Fit efficient silencers and enclose engine compartments in plant vehicles •For fixed plant noise -Reduce noise at source by damping acoustic treatment, etcIsolate source by enclosure in acoustic building, room, etcCarefully select fixed plant site for remoteness from sensitive areas -Raise barriers or berms around noisy equipment EO, Contractor Once off, as necessary Inform the EMC of planned noisy activities outside the timeframes stated above.
-ECO, EO, Contractor Once off, as necessary Construction activities must abide by the national noise laws and the municipal noise by-laws with regard to the abatement of noise caused by mechanical equipment.
-In the absence of bylaws, national regulations on noise control must be complied with Eskom, EO, Contractor Continual Prior to blasting (if required), the contractor must inform the adjacent landowners and EMC at least a few days in advance.
-EO, Contractor As necessary Ensure that the construction vehicles are under the control of competent personnel and are in proper working order.
-Contractor Before construction commences & continual General: Crime, safety and security Ensure that only suitably qualified personnel use construction vehicles Contractors Before construction commences & continual
+Activity / issue Action required Responsible party Frequency (c) Institute noise control measures throughout the decommissioning phase for all applicable activities, including the construction times.
+For mobile equipment noise, -select vehicle routes carefully by means of internalising the roads Fit efficient silencers and enclose engine compartments in plant vehicles For fixed plant noise -Reduce noise at source by damping acoustic treatment, etc. -Isolate source by enclosure in acoustic building, room, etc. -Carefully select fixed plant site for remoteness from sensitive areas -Raise barriers or berms around noisy equipment EO, Contractor Once off, as necessary (d) Inform the EMC of planned noisy activities outside the timeframes stated above.
+ECO, EO, Contractor Once off, as necessary (e) Construction activities must abide by the national noise laws and the municipal noise by-laws with regard to the abatement of noise caused by mechanical equipment.
+In the absence of bylaws, national regulations on noise control must be complied with Eskom, EO, Contractor Continual (f) Prior to blasting (if required), the contractor must inform the adjacent landowners and EMC at least a few days in advance.
+EO, Contractor As necessary (g) Ensure that the construction vehicles are under the control of competent personnel and are in proper working order.
+Contractor Before construction commences & continual